nash169/dynamics-learning/README.md

 - All figures saved under `media/`

 ## ToDo
-- test the entire structure with GPU
-- make scripts modular with respect to the dynamics
+- make scripts modular with respect to the dynamics and approximators
 - define how to add controllers to dynamics without breaking `torchdiffeq`
-- make rnn regression work for the very the Spiral dynamics
+- make rnn regression work for the very the Spiral dynamics (in progress)
 - implement **NODE**, **LSTM** and **Transformer** models

 ## Useful link